vladamarketer/dao-community-dashboard/README.md

 Features a modular layout with options to customize themes and metrics.
 Event Management Tracker:

+Technology Stack:
+Frontend: React.js (for building the user-friendly interface).
+Backend: Node.js with Express (for API integration and server-side logic).
+Database: MongoDB or PostgreSQL (for storing analytics data).
+Blockchain: Web3.js or ethers.js (for fetching on-chain data).
+APIs:
+Discord API
+Twitter API
+Telegram Bot API
+Google Analytics API
+NLP Sentiment Analysis: Python (Flask or FastAPI) with libraries like TextBlob or HuggingFace.

+How to Showcase It:
+Repository Structure:

+README.md: Explain the project, its purpose, and how it ties into the crypto space.
+Include setup instructions, screenshots, and a demo link.
+Folders:
+frontend/: React.js code.
+backend/: API integrations and business logic. scripts/: Python scripts for sentiment analysis.
+Demo:

+Deploy the app on platforms like Vercel (frontend) and Heroku or AWS Lambda (backend).
+Include a live demo link and instructions for deploying it locally.
+Sample Data:

+Create mock datasets for analytics and sentiment analysis to demonstrate the dashboard's functionality.
+Write a Blog Post:

+Publish a detailed post on Medium or your LinkedIn explaining how the project aligns with your crypto marketing expertise.
+Benefits of This Project:
+Highlights your ability to bridge marketing strategies with data-driven tools.
+Showcases your knowledge of crypto-native platforms and DAOs.
+Demonstrates practical skills in Web3 technologies, analytics, and community engagement.

 Tracks participation and feedback for online events such as AMAs, Twitter Spaces, or governance discussions.